jericfey/FitnessTracker/README.md

 ## Installation

-If you clone the repository and run
+If you clone the repository and run:

 > npm i

 all required npm packages will be installed.
-Once installation is complete then start the application with
+Once installation is complete then start the application with:

 > nodemon start

+To seed the database, MongoDB needs to be running and accessible then use the following command:

+> npm run seed

 ## Usage

 ## Deployment